Krevo/WherigoTools/README.md

-/!\ Wherigo is a registered trademark of Groundspeak Inc. The Wherigo design, platform, and associated intellectual property are also owned by Groundspeak Inc.
+:warning: Wherigo is a registered trademark of Groundspeak Inc. The Wherigo design, platform, and associated intellectual property are also owned by Groundspeak Inc.